zebrunner/javascript-agent-webdriverio/README.md

 ```

 If the automatic substitution of properties and capabilities is not the desired behaviour, you can disable it by providing a special environment variable in Zebrunner Launcher - `REPORTING_RUN_SUBSTITUTE_REMOTE_WEB_DRIVERS`.
 When the value of the env var is `false`, the Zebrunner Agent will **not** substitute capabilities and Selenium server configurations.

+#### Custom capabilities

+If the automatic substitution of capabilities and Selenium server properties is enabled, you can specify custom capabilities for the launch directly from the Zebrunner Launcher.
+These capabilities will be applied to the project configuration before a driver session is created.

+If it is necessary to set a nested capability, you should append its name separated by a dot.
+For example, if you want the `enableVideo` capability to be nested within the `zebrunner:options` capability, you would specify the capability name as `zebrunner:options.enableVideo`.

 ## Collecting test logs